cython/cython/docs/src/reference/language_basics.rst

         cdef int eggs(unsigned long l, float f):
             ...

-* As these parameters are passed into a Python declared function, they are magically **converted** to the specified C type value.

- * This holds true for only numeric and string types
+* As these parameters are passed into a Python declared function, they are automatically **converted** to the specified C type value, if a conversion is possible and safe.
+This applies to numeric and string types, as well as some C++ container types.

-* If no type is specified for a parameter or a return value, it is assumed to be a Python object
+* If no type is specified for a parameter or a return value, it is assumed to be a Python object.

  * The following takes two Python objects as parameters and returns a Python object::